-Eligible grants are expected to have a reasonable period of research support remaining at the time of the supplemental award are eligible to submit a request to NIGMS for an administrative diversity supplement to the grant.
-NIGMS does not support diversity supplements for SCORE or IDeA (COBRE and INBRE) grants.
-Typically a grant should have at least 2 years remaining in order to request a supplement for a graduate student or postdoctoral fellow; for high school, undergraduate or post-baccalaureate students, the grant should have at least 1 year remaining.
-Individuals may receive support under these programs on only one grant at any time, but may be supported by more than one grant during their research training.
-Please see the program announcement for a list of eligible grant mechanisms.
+Eligible grants are expected to have a reasonable period of research funding remaining at the time of the supplemental award to support the proposed research training of the individual(s) named in the supplement (e.g., a grant with approximately 2 years remaining to request a supplement for a graduate student or postdoctoral fellow, or approximately 1 year remaining for high school, undergraduate or post-baccalaureate students).
+Individuals may receive support under these programs on only one grant at any time but may be supported by more than one supplement during their research training experience if well justified.

 NIGMS encourages applications to support individuals who do not have access to NIGMS funded research education or training programs.
 NIGMS will consider supplemental

 support of one or more individuals on a grant at the high school, undergraduate, post-baccalaureate, graduate (doctoral) student or postdoctoral fellow levels.